anthonysnyder/postarr/known-issues.md

 - The script has a hard time parsing folder where there is a difference in punctuation.
     - Example: Locally, I have */movies/Batman v Superman - Dawn of Justice (2016)*, but when the script searches TMDB, it will come back as *Batman v Superman: Dawn of Justice (2016)* and thus try and save it at */movies/Batman v Superman: Dawn of Justice (2016)/*

 I have not figured out how to fix this yet.
+I have resorted to manually moving the files into the correct folder since this does not happen often.